 The Church of the Dissenting Greeks, old Fleischmarkt, was built in 1782 and renovated in the Byzantine style by architect Hansen in 1858.
 The exterior of this church is overladen with gilt ornaments.
-The theergasse.
+The paintings on its front are by Rahl.
+The entry and interior are beautifully decorated.
+This church has been appropriated to the Greeks who are Austrian subjects.
+For the Greeks who are Turkish subjects, there is another place of worship (St. George's) on Hafnersteig.

 The Church of the United Greeks (St. Barbara), in Dominican Square, was built in 1654 and repaired in 1852.
-The church is richly decorated.
+Both the interior and exterior of this church have gained much by being restored.
+The church is besides richly ornamented.

-The Lutheran Church and the Calvinist were opened, the former in 1784, the latter in 1785.
-They stand in close proximity to one another in the Doroin the suburbs.
+The Lutheran Church and the Calvinistic were opened, the former in 1784, the latter in 1785.
+They stand both near one another in the Dorotheergasse.